Recognizing topological polynomials by lifting trees: The complex of trees and the lifting map

 \begin{proposition} For $n \geq 2$, there is a $\Mod(\R^2,P)$-equivariant homeomorphism from $\Teich_{0,n+1}$ to $\Y_n$.
 In particular $\Y_n$ is homeomorphic to $\R^{2n-4}$. \end{proposition}

 In this paper the only consequence of Proposition~\ref{prop:teich} that we use is the fact that $\Y_n$ is connected.

-\p{Contractibility of the complex of trees} Our complex of trees $\T_n$ can be regarded as a spine for the space $\Y_n$.
-More specifically, we can regard $\T_n$ as the subset of $\Y_n$ consisting of isotopy classes of metric trees with the following property: if we scale the metric so that the maximal length of an edge is 1, then the set of edges with length strictly less than 1 forms a subforest where each component contains at most one element of $P$.
+\p{Contractibility of the complex of trees} Our complex $\T_n$ can be regarded as a \emph{$\Mod(\R^2,P)$-equivariant spine} for the space $\Y_n$, by which we mean that $\T_n$ is a subspace of $\Y_n$ which is invariant under the action of $\Mod(\R^2,P)$ and onto which $\Y_n$ deformation retracts in a $\Mod(\R^2,P)$-equivariant fashion.
+We can regard $\T_n$ as the subset of $\Y_n$ consisting of isotopy classes of metric trees with the following property: if we scale the metric so that the maximal length of an edge is 1, then the set of edges with length strictly less than 1 forms a subforest where each component contains at most one element of $P$.

-Identifying $\T_n$ as a subset of $\Y_n$ as above, we can realize $\T_n$ as a $\Mod(\R^2,P)$-equivariant deformation retract (or spine) of $\Y_n$.
+Identifying $\T_n$ as a subset of $\Y_n$ as above, we can realize $\T_n$ as a $\Mod(\R^2,P)$-equivariant deformation retract of $\Y_n$.
 In order to retract an arbitrary point $T$ of $\Y_n$ to $\T_n$ we choose the largest $\ell \in [0,1]$ so that there is no path in $T$ that connects two vertices of $P$ and only traverses edges of length less than $\ell$.
 We then build a new point $T'$ of $\Y_n$ by changing all lengths in $T$ in $[\ell,1]$ to 1 and then rescaling so that the sum of the lengths of the edges is 1.
 We then form the linear interpolation between $T$ and $T'$.
 This process describes the desired retraction.
 In summary we have the following proposition.

 \begin{proposition} For $n \geq 2$, there is a natural embedding of the complex $\T_n$ as a $\Mod(\R^2,P)$-equivariant spine in $\Y_n$.
 In particular, $\T_n$ is contractible. \end{proposition}